Carpathian Campaign: Casualties and losses

-War crimes
+Repression and ethnic policies

-The fighting in the Carpathians became a tragedy for the local population as well.
-After the reconquest of Bukovina, the Austro-Hungarian military authorities established a strict martial law regime.
-The entire population was subject to re-registration, special military passes were introduced that restricted freedom of movement, and special food tariffs were introduced.
-Repressions began against those who collaborated with the Russians.
+The fighting in the Carpathians brought severe hardship to the local civilian population.
+Following the reconquest of Bukovina, the Austro-Hungarian military authorities imposed strict martial law.
+The entire population was subject to re-registration, movement was restricted through a system of military passes, and special food requisitions were introduced.
+Reprisals were carried out against those suspected of having collaborated with the Russians.

-The Russian side also carried out repressions against the local population, which, from January 1915, assumed a nationally directed and massive character.
-On February 4, 1915, the Supreme Commander-in-Chief, General of the Cavalry, Grand Duke Nikolai Nikolayevich ordered "starting from Bukovina, the Jews should be evicted following the retreating enemy and hostages should be taken from among the most prosperous and occupying public or other positions of the Jews."
-The hostages were sent in custody to the Kyiv province.
-Fulfilling this instruction, the commander-in-chief of the armies of the South-Western Front, N. Ivanov, ordered the Jews to be evicted deep into Russia no closer than two hundred miles from the army headquarters.
+The Russian military authorities similarly subjected the local population to organized repression, which from January 1915 took on an explicitly ethnic character.
+On February 4, 1915, the Supreme Commander-in-Chief, Grand Duke Nikolai Nikolayevich, issued the following order regarding the Jewish population of Bukovina:

+Starting from Bukovina, the Jews should be evicted following the retreating enemy and hostages should be taken from among the most prosperous and occupying public or other positions of the Jews.

+The hostages were transported under guard to Kyiv province.
+Acting on this instruction, Ivanov further ordered that Jews be deported to a distance of no less than two hundred miles from army headquarters.

-The inconsistency of such instructions caused a great deal of correspondence between the headquarters of the armies and the Southwestern Front.
-On March 5, confirmation came from the Chief of Staff of the Supreme Commander General of Infantry Nikolai Yanushkevich: “The Jewish population, without distinction of sex and age, in the combat area should be evicted towards the enemy.
+These orders generated considerable confusion and correspondence between army headquarters and the South-Western Front.
+On March 5, 1915, the Chief of Staff of the General Headquarters Nikolai Yanushkevich issued a clarifying directive:

+The Jewish population, without distinction of sex and age, in the combat area should be evicted towards the enemy.
 The areas occupied by the rear units of the army must be cleared of all suspicious and unreliable persons.
 Regardless of this, in the last places, hostages should be taken from among those who enjoy influence.